Do I Need a GPS Bike Computer If I Already Use My Phone?

 -

-Wahoo ELEMNT BOLT V3 (my daily driver)
+Wahoo ELEMNT BOLT V3 (simple, clean, and dependable)

 See the BOLT V3 on Amazon | See all Wahoo options -